jillesvangurp/stellar-kotlin-client/docs/inbot-stellar-kotlin-wrapper/io.inbot.kotlinstellar/-kotlin-stellar-wrapper/create-account.md

 ### Parameters

-`opening` - balance.
-Needs to be &gt;= the minimum balance for your network.
+`amountLumen` - the token amount

 `memo` - optional string memo

-`maxTries` - maximum amount of times to retry the transaction in case of conflicst

 `sourceAccount` - account that creates the newAccount.
-If null, the rootAccount will be used.
+If null, the root keypair of your standalone network will be used in case you are using a Standalone network.

 `newAccount` - account that will be created; defaults to a random key pair

+`maxTries` - maximum amount of times to retry the transaction in case of conflicst

+`signers` - list of signers, defaults to using either the sourceAccount or the rootKeyPair in case you are using a standalone network.
+Not providing a sourceAccount if you are not on a standalone network results in an exception.

+### Exceptions

+`IllegalStateException` - if you don't provide a sourceAccount and are not on a standalone network where we can use the rootKeypair associated with the passphrase.

 **Return**
 the key pair of the created account